Document Workflow

 Test a small round trip

-Convert a few representative rows first, then reopen the result in the target spreadsheet, API client, or data pipeline before processing the full file.
+Convert representative rows, download the result, and reopen it in the target spreadsheet, API client, or data pipeline.
+Check row and column metrics plus every warning before processing the full file.

 Example